 Determine general areas where you want to install ProMelt Mat/Cable Applications include driveways, walkways, patios, permanent ramps, masonry steps and benches, shipping docks, under garage door seals and more.
-Anywhere outdoors in residential or commercial locations where snow or ice accumulate may be considered, as long as ProMelt is completely embedded in concrete, sand, thick mortar bed, or asphalt.
+The ProMelt Mat/Cable can be used anywhere outdoors in residential or commercial locations where snow or ice accumulates.
+The ProMelt Mat/Cable must be completely embedded in concrete, sand, thick mortar bed, or asphalt.

 ProMelt Mat/Cable cannot be installed indoors, in industrial locations, or areas with hazardous classifications.
-It cannot be used for gutter or pipe freeze protection or roof snowmelt.
-Do not install the mat/cable on or under non-masonry stairs or decks such as wooden or composite construction.
+It cannot be used for gutter or pipe freeze protection or roof snow melt.
+Do not install the mat/cable on or under non-masonry stairs or decks made of wooden or composite materials.
+Do not install the mat/cable in the deck around a pool, inground hot-tub, or similar (see National Electrical Code article 680, consult your local inspector for further details).